 Accepted articles are generally published between 6 and 12 months after manuscript submission.
-When the author receives the editorial committee's decision and reviews, the author has six months to make the recommended changes and send back the manuscript.
-If this deadline is not met, the whole reviewing procedure will be repeated.
 Proofs should be very carefully and legibly corrected following the customary norms and returned within 10 days.
 Only typographic corrections are accepted.
 Authors receive a free pdf version of their article.